hw-tinkerers/TR-60/README.md

 The PCB has a SWD 10 pin debug connector comaptible with [tag-connect](https://www.tag-connect.com/product/tc2050-idc-nl-050-all) 10 pin debug connector for flashing firmware.
 The board also supports a Adafruit-UF2 bootloader to upload firmware through the USB-type-C connector (If PCB is bought from us).
 You can find how to build and flash UF2 boootloader to the baord in the tutorial. (still under creation)

 The baord supports [ZMK](https://zmk.dev/) firmare for USB and BLE connectivity.
-The hardware definition for nRF52 chip is written and the guide to customize the keymap to customize the keys for the keyboard is still in progress.
-Please check back in few days to full guide to customize the keymaps, dowanload the firmware and flash it to the board.
+The hardware definition for nRF52 chip is written and the guide to customize the keymap to customize the keys for the keyboard can be found [here](https://github.com/hw-tinkerers/tr60-zmk-config).

+Similar video is still in progross for ordering PCB and getting it assembled yourself.
+Please check back in some time.
+We appreciate your patience.